Employer Partner Policy

 All jobs posted must pay at least the current minimum hourly wage in the state in which the work is to be performed.
 We do not post jobs that require an initial monetary investment from the student, or jobs posted by a third party, unless a third party contract is signed and on file with the Office of Career Services.
 We do not thoroughly research the integrity of each organization or individual person who lists, or responds to a job with us.
 Therefore, all job seekers/posters are urged to perform due diligence when offering, applying for, or accepting private off-campus employment, as they are doing so completely at your own risk.

-Legal Notice to Participating Employers for the Use of Career Net
+Legal Notice to Participating Employers for the Use of Handshake

-Employers who wish to utilize our online system, NYIT Career Net, must agree to the following:
+Employers who wish to utilize our online system, Handshake, must agree to the following:

-The Office of Career Services has undertaken, in association with CSO Research, Inc., a career services offering called Career Net.
-The purpose of Career Net is to enlarge the career opportunities of participating NYIT students and graduates by making confidential information on those students and graduates (the "student information") available, online, to a prospective employer or employers (in each case, a "Participating Employer") and, conversely, to bring to the attention of Participating Employers NYIT students and graduates seeking employment.
+The Office of Career Services has contracted with Handshake, an online career management platform.
+The purpose of Handshake is to provide career opportunities to NYIT students and graduates by making confidential information on those students and graduates (the "student information") available, online, to a prospective employer or employers (in each case, a "Participating Employer") and, conversely, to bring to the attention of Participating Employers NYIT students and graduates seeking employment.

 The Participating Employer understands and agrees: